Washington Report on Middle East Affairs, May 2012, Page 30

 Dennis Kucinich, the people of California's 30th congressional district need you!

-Janet McMahon is managing editor of the Washington Report.
+Janet McMahon is managing editor of the Washington Report on Middle East Affairs,.